 SMBC Finance Service

 Sumitomo Mitsui Trust Bank

 TS CUBIC Pay

 Yosakoi Soran Festival

-Reports include detailed market and competitor intelligence on payments cards, e-money, acquiring, retail banking, and consumer credit in the Asia Pacific region.
-Analysts use primary and secondary source data and conduct in-depth interviews with senior industry executives and finance experts.
+Argus Advisory Research reports delivering invaluable market and competitor intelligence on payments cards, e-money, acquiring/processing, retail banking, and consumer credit.
+Analysts and researchers use both primary and secondary source data and conduct in-depth interviews with senior industry executives and local experts.